ThunderFly-aerospace/TFRPM01/README.md

 ## Does it connect to RPM output from ESC?

 Generally yes, the TFRPM could be connected to revolution output from an ESC in case of output logic confirms to 5V TTL.
-Limitation is the RPM resolution here, because many ESCs gets one pulse per revolution.
+The limitation is the RPM resolution here because many ESCs get one pulse per revolution.